Catherine (Cappy) Delia Mitchell - Obituary

 Cappy loved driving and always looked forward to going on nightly rides with Dave and her dog, Chip.
 In her early years she enjoyed playing bingo at various local venues with friends and family.
 While she was always frugal and responsible with her finances, she would save up for the gambling trips she so enjoyed to take with her family, friends and her sister, Donna.
 When it came to the casino she had an “easy come, easy go” attitude and would already be planning her next trip on the way home.

-Cappy and Dave had 5 ‘little angels.’
-When they say “it takes a village,” that was no understatement for Dave and Cappy, as they raised many other children in their home, in addition to their own and many of them even called her “Mom”.
-Cappy is survived by 4 sons: Dale Mitchell Sr., Dennis “Dan” Mitchell Sr. (Michelle Hagman), Dwight “Ike” Mitchell Sr. (Autumn Prim), and Douglas Mitchell (Elizabeth Hubbard); 10 grandchildren: Amy Mitchell, Jennifer Adams (Kurt), Ann Ruggles (George Jr.), Dennis Mitchell Jr. (Paula Aliano), Dale Mitchell Jr., Lisa Mitchell, Dawn Mitchell, Meghan Mitchell, Dwight Mitchell Jr., and Dana Mitchell; 9 great-grandchildren: Kyle, Jordan, Nikko, Landon, Sonoma, David, Will, Lydia, and Jake; her dog, Chip; her siblings; June Mitchell (Leslie), and Donna Dubray (Peter); other loved ones: Valerie Carreau, Rose Ramsdell, and Jen Mitchell; several nieces, nephews, and in-laws.
+Cappy and Dave had five ‘little angels.’
+When they say “it takes a village,” that was no understatement for Dave and Cappy, as they raised many other children in their home, in addition to their own and many of them even called her “Mom.”
+Cappy is survived by four sons: Dale Mitchell, Sr., Dennis “Dan” Mitchell, Sr. (Michelle Hagman), Dwight “Ike” Mitchell, Sr. (Autumn Prim), and Douglas Mitchell (Elizabeth Hubbard); 10 grandchildren: Amy Mitchell, Jennifer Adams (Kurt), Ann Ruggles (George Jr.), Dennis Mitchell, Jr. (Paula Aliano), Dale Mitchell, Jr., Lisa Mitchell, Dawn Mitchell, Meghan Mitchell, Dwight Mitchell, Jr., and Dana Mitchell; nine great-grandchildren: Kyle, Jordan, Nikko, Landon, Sonoma, David, Will, Lydia, and Jake; her dog, Chip; her siblings; June Mitchell (Leslie), and Donna Dubray (Peter); sisters-in-law: Alona and Phyllis Payette; other loved ones: Valerie Carreau, Rose Ramsdell, and Jen Mitchell; several nieces, nephews, and in-laws.

 Cappy is predeceased by her son, David A. Mitchell, her Husband David Mitchell; her parents, William and Ella Payette.
 Her sister Agness and brother-in-law Donald Dickerman; Her brothers William, Albert, Reg and Dennis Payette.